In most parts of Australia Summer has come earlier than usual. Along with that, the usual summer dangers for our dogs and other pets are here as well.

 Tick reports are more common around late spring and throughout summer, particularly in Australia’s eastern states.
 The last two years have provided near perfect breeding conditions for ticks, thanks to the rain and high humidity levels.

 With this spring already being extremely warm, ticks are more common than in past seasons.
-Check your pets regularly this spring and summer and be sure to use recommended flea and tick prevention products.
+Check your pets regularly this spring and summer and be sure to use recommended tick removal products.

 It is shaping up to be a hot spring and a very hot summer!
-Pets can suffer from heat stroke, which has the potential to be life threatening.
+Pets can suffer from heat stroke, which has the potential to be life-threatening.
+During this time it is important to ensure that your pets have the following:

 As dogs and cats don’t have the ability to sweat to cool down.
 They pant and release heat through their paws.
 Panting can be impaired as the temperature rises through spring and summer.